afranklyn/frankies-feast/_posts/2018-08-03-raw-chocolate-raspberry-slice-dairy-free-egg-free-gluten-free.md

 ![](/uploads/rawchocraspberryslice-4.jpg)

 On the topic of coconut, I might have mentioned my love of coconut butter in a previous post.
 I resisted the temptation to buy it for so long because it is not exactly cheap.
 But I caved a bought it and now I'm hooked.
 It is just a lot creamier than coconut oil which I love, especially when it comes to homemade chocolate.
-Having said that, if your willpower is stronger than mine and you don't have any coconut butter, then coconut oil will do the trick for your top layer.---
+Having said that, if your willpower is stronger than mine and you don't have any coconut butter, then coconut oil will do the trick for your top layer.